LFriede/x64dbg-updater/README.md

 ## Installation

 Binary versions can be downloaded on the GitHub [release page](https://github.com/LFriede/x64dbg-updater/releases).
 The directory structure of the releases matches with the x64dbg snapshots, this makes installation easy, just unpack x64dbg and the updater in the same directory.
 Please **don't** relocate the `_updater.bat` script.
-`*.pdb` can be downloaded in a seperate archive on the release page and should be unpacked in the same directory as the plugin file.
+**Optional:** The following step is only required if you want to debug this plugin. `*.pdb` files can be downloaded in a seperate archive on the release page and should be unpacked in the same directory as the plugin file.

 ## Build